PayU-EMEA/openpayu_php/README.md

-# Official OpenPayU PHP Library 2.2
+# Official OpenPayU PHP Library

-The OpenPayU PHP library provides integration access to the PayU Gateway API ver.
-2.1
+**The OpenPayU PHP library provides integration access to the REST API 2.1**

 ## Dependencies
 PHP >= 5.3 with extensions [cURL][ext1] and [hash][ext2]